Mushroom Swiss Pan Burgers with Rosemary-Mushroom Pan Sauce is an easy yet restaurant-quality 20 minute meal made in just one pan!

 Transfer the burgers to a plate then loosely tent with a piece of nonstick sprayed foil so the cheese will continue to melt.
 Pan sauce time!

-Melt 1 Tablespoon butter in the same skillet then add 8oz sliced mushrooms and 1 Tablespoon minced shallots (you’ll need 3 Tablespoons minced shallots total for this recipe.)
+Melt 1 Tablespoon butter in the same skillet then add 8oz sliced mushrooms and more minced shallots.
 Season with salt and pepper then saute until the mushrooms are golden brown, 5 minutes.
-Add the remaining 1/3 of a Tablespoon chopped fresh rosemary and 1 minced garlic clove then saute for 1 more minute.

 Finally, pour in 1 cup beef broth then use a wooden spoon to scrape up all the bits on the bottom of the skillet.